COMD 1100 – Graphic Design Principles 1

 - Develop online communication and information literacy skills using WordPress and OpenLab.

 Your Design Journal will help you develop working method that should help you discover a personal process and enhance the development of your visual language.
-Use it also to record include what you learn and also what you observe in your daily life.

 The Design Journal should include but not be limited to the following: